-Mostly, such conformity is a good thing and it’s one of the reasons that societies are able to function (legal system, driving, etc).
+Mostly, our herd conformity is a good thing and it’s one of the reasons that societies are able to function (legal system, driving, etc).
 Nevertheless, watch out for what you step into when you follow the herd.

 Herd behavior occurs when investors follow the behavior of a larger group, even in situations which may be difficult to rationally justify the decisions of the group.